inspiredlabs/cwb.us.org/README.md

 - Give Laughter (aka. `Donate`).
 - [Current homepage](https://clownswithoutborders.org/donate-clowns-without-borders/): We Bring Laughter Where It's Needed Most
 - [Current homepage](https://clownswithoutborders.org/donate-clowns-without-borders/): _Our Mission: **Clowns Without Borders** offers joy and laughter to relieve the suffering of all persons, especially children, who live in areas of crisis including refugee camps, conflict zones and territories in situations of emergency.
-Vision&hellip;_
+Vision&hellip;_ <!-- prompt: CWB's mission laughter and joy to build resilience of children living in areas of crisis including refugee camps, conflict zones and territories in situations of emergency.
+Shrink that to as few words as possible. -->
 - [Buffer](https://clownswithoutborders.start.page/): _Resilience through laughter_
 - [Kindful](https://clownswithoutborders.kindful.com/): _Give Laughter_
 - [Twitter](https://twitter.com/CWBUSA): _CWB offers laughter to bring relief to children living in crisis areas.
 We also seek to raise our society’s awareness of affected populations._